pavlo-omelianchuk/AlgarveHomeService/src/markdown-pages/2021-08-22-physically-speaking-recovery-massage.md

 ---
 layout: blog
+slug: '/blog/recovery-massage'
+date: 2021-08-22T12:19:12.994Z
 title: "PHYSICALLY SPEAKING: RECOVERY MASSAGE"
-date: 2021-08-22T12:19:12.994Z
-thumbnail: ../images/recovery-massage.jpg
+featured: recovery-massage.jpg
-description: For the elite tennis player, showing up to every match alert, refreshed and at the top of your game is essential for success.
+excerpt: For the elite tennis player, showing up to every match alert, refreshed and at the top of your game is essential for success.
 One key component to on-court success is the use of recovery massage.
 ---